PR Basics: Finding your company story

 I include mine for the record here:

-We want PPR to be the go-to virtual PR agency for startups.
-Our model is affordable and flexible for startups, yet attractive for the associates in the network.
+We want to create a platform that offers an agile, effective and affordable PR service for challenger brands.
+Our model will be affordable and flexible for startups, yet attractive for the associates in the network since it will play to their best strengths and work around their lifestyles.
 A platform will standardise and streamline the process of finding, briefing and managing associates, and make the process of finding work and managing clients quicker and easier.
-Time & cash-poor startups can start PR earlier in their journey.
+Time & cash-poor startups can start PR earlier in their journey, and flex the service as they grow.